breadboard-ai/breadboard/seeds/breadboard/docs/tutorial/README.md

 const palm = board.addKit(PaLMKit);
 ```

-The last line of the code snippet above is signficant: it adds a kit to the board.
-Calling the `addKit` method creates a new instance of the LLM Starter kit that is connected to our board.
+The last 2 lines of the code snippet above are signficant: they each add a kit to the board.
+Calling the `addKit` method creates a new instance of the LLM Starter kit which is connected to our board, likewise for PaLM kit.

-Now that we've added the kit, we can use it to add nodes from it:
+Now that we've added the kits, we add nodes provided by the kit to our board:

 ```js
 const input = board.input();